 Spiders fill the jungles of the Darién Gap, but one of the most “medically important” is the Brazilian Wandering spider.
 “Medically important” is the nice term for “you’re going to have a really bad day if this bites you.”

 This family of spiders (there are more than one!) has a leg span of five to seven inches.
-They wander the jungle floor at night and love to hide in hiking boots, logs, and banana plants.
-They’ve been nicknamed the Banana spider as that’s often where people run into them.
-Bites from this spider can put you in the hospital or, from particularly bad ones, cause death in two to six hours.
+They wander the jungle floor at night and love to hide in people’s hiking boots, logs, and banana plants.
+They’ve been nicknamed the Banana spider, as that’s often where people run into them.
+Bites from this spider can put you in the hospital or, from particularly bad ones, cause death in 2 to 6 hours.

 Even the heat in the jungle can put a serious dent in your mood.
 Temperatures in The Gap can reach a balmy 95 degrees Fahrenheit with 95% humidity, creating a terrible problem if you run out of water.
 With trips through The Gap averaging between 20 to 50 days, you had better be prepared to stay hydrated.